by anthony on 12/16/13 at 8:10 pm

 There are many reasons users double-click form buttons.
 Some website pages load slow after the first click.
 As the page loads, the user is unsure whether their click registered, so they’ll click the button again to make sure.
 When users don’t get a clear sign that the page is loading and they see the same page, they’ll click the form button again to get the feedback they were expecting.
 By that time, they’ll have already submitted the form more than once.

-Research also shows that many older users (aged 50+) have a habit of double-clicking form buttons online (Users Continue to Double-Click Online).
+Research also shows that many older users (aged 50+) have a habit of double-clicking form buttons online.
 This not only leads to duplicate orders, but duplicate “add to cart” actions.
+This can cause complaints when users end up spending more money than expected.
 Older users have the most trouble using websites.
 It’s important for e-commerce websites to accommodate their clicking habits when they shop online.

 Duplicate form submissions don’t just happen on e-commerce websites.
-They happen when users pay bills online, send messages and upload pictures.
-They happen anywhere there’s a form button that’s not double-click proof.
-No user wants to get double charged for an order, overpay their bills, spam their messages or show the same picture twice.
-It’s up to websites to prevent duplicate form submissions from happening.
-The progress button is a new user interface pattern that not only saves websites time and money, but saves users from getting frustrated at websites.
-Websites can stop duplicate form submissions by using progress buttons.
-If all websites did this, duplicate form submissions wouldn’t happen everywhere, it wouldn’t happen anywhere.
+They can happen when users pay bills online, send messages, upload photos and anywhere there’s a form button that’s not double-click proof.
+No user wants to get double charged for an order, overpay their bills, spam their messages or post the same photo twice.
+It’s up to you to prevent duplicate form submissions from happening on your site.
+Save yourself and users the hassle and frustration, and put a progress button on your form.